/etc/ssh/sshd_config

 async def ingest_claim_batch(config: TransferConfig) -> None:

-"""Orchestrates chunked download and local staging with backpressure."""
+"""Orchestrates chunked download and local staging."""

 try: